kubiak-calpoly/csc-437-examples/workbooks/3-Components/webc.md

 Or you may have been concerned that we rely on the menu slot being filled by a `<ul>`.
 What if we gave it a `<table>` instead?
 And what if we wanted to style the actuator differently?

-While the `::slotted` pseudo-element has legitimate uses, here is is being used to overstep the boundaries of the component.
+While the `::slotted` pseudo-element has legitimate uses, here it is being used to overstep the boundaries of the component.
 This violates [Separation of Concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) and [Single-Responsibility Principle](https://en.wikipedia.org/wiki/Single-responsibility_principle).

 Let's see how we can solve these problems before adding more functionality to `dropdown-menu`.